 Here the story has been interrupted, it becomes a historiography until the second author takes over the narrative in Part II of Book I (Chapter IX).
 This second author claims to have searched high and low for the conclusion of Don Quixote’s battle with the Basque before eventually discovering a book in a marketplace in Toledo entitled “History of Don Quixote of La Mancha.”
-However it is written by an Arab historian named Cide Hamete Benengeli (thus obscuring the authorship of the text even further).
-Several times the second author notes the “luck” or “fortune” he had experienced while randomly piecing together this text as a mosaic of different narratives, or the work of many hands.
+However it is written by an Arab historian named Cide Hamete Benengeli (whose presence obscures the authorship of the text even further).
+Several times, the second author notes the “luck” or “fortune” he had experienced while randomly piecing together this text as a mosaic of different narratives, or a work of many hands.
 Shortly thereafter, we learn that over the course of a month and a half, a Morisco has been hired to translate the text from Arabic into Spanish (a Morisco is a former Muslim forced to convert to Christianity under penalty of expulsion or death).
-This Morisco translator becomes the most important author of the subsequent text as he offers brief insights as well as omissions of Don Quixote’s story –each of which significantly stamps our understanding of the novel.
-Despite the fact that the “second author” claims that lying is a common trait among the Arabs, he nevertheless notes that this particular Morisco translator has chosen brevity against overstatement, and thus there is a certain degree of untruth, but such is true of all literary writing to an extent.
-The Morisco’s authorial discretion is crucial.
+This Morisco translator becomes the most important author of the subsequent text as he offers brief insights as well as omissions from Don Quixote’s story –each of which significantly stamps our understanding of the novel.
+Despite the fact that the “second author” claims that lying is a common trait among the Arabs, he nevertheless notes that this particular Morisco translator has chosen brevity against overstatement, and thus there is a certain degree of untruth inherent in the narrative, but such is true of all literary writing to an extent.
+The Morisco’s authorial discretion is crucial to Don Quixote.